.dk: Second level domains

 In general most companies and people register their desired domain name at the second level, e.g. company.dk and lastname.dk.

 Third level domains

 Third level domains are allocated by second level domain owners.
 The registry does not run, recommend nor endorse any general second level domains, such as .com.dk, for third parties, and they are generally not seen.

 Oldest .dk domains

-The oldest .dk domains still registered in DK Hostmaster's database, are the domains dkuug.dk, diku.dk, bk.dk, ibt.dk, ifad.dk, lego.dk, mainz.dk and nordita.dk which were all registered in 1987 when .dk was registered.
+The oldest .dk domains still registered in Punktum dk's database, are the domains dkuug.dk, diku.dk, bk.dk, ibt.dk, ifad.dk, lego.dk, mainz.dk and nordita.dk which were all registered in 1987 when .dk was registered.
 With the registration of .dk a dual naming with both .uucp and .dk names was introduced.
 Of these, diku.dk and ibt.dk can be said to be the oldest names, as these were the initial names on the Danish UUCP network started 2 January 1983.

+New name

+In April 2023, DK Hostmaster changed its name to Punktum dk.